mihirb10/sports-ai-companion/replit.md

 ### Authentication Architecture

-**Replit Auth Integration**:
-- OAuth2-based authentication using Replit's OpenID Connect provider
-- Supports Google login and email/password authentication
-- User session management with Flask-Login
-- Browser session keys for multi-device support
-- Automatic token refresh for seamless user experience

-**User Management**:
-- Users stored in PostgreSQL with unique IDs from Replit Auth
-- Profile information includes email, name, and profile image
-- Each user has isolated conversation history
-- OAuth tokens securely stored and managed
+SportsAI integrates Replit Auth for OAuth2-based authentication, supporting Google and email/password login.
+User sessions are managed with Flask-Login, allowing persistent access across devices.
+User accounts are stored in PostgreSQL, each with isolated conversation history.

 ### Database Architecture

-**Technology Stack**: PostgreSQL (via Replit's managed database)

-**Schema Design**:
-1. **Users Table**
-   - id (String, Primary Key) - from Replit Auth sub claim
-   - email, first_name, last_name, profile_image_url
-   - created_at, updated_at timestamps

-2. **OAuth Table**
-   - Stores OAuth tokens and browser session keys
-   - Links authentication tokens to users
-   - Supports multi-device login

-3. **Conversations Table**
-   - id (Integer, Primary Key)
-   - user_id (Foreign Key to Users)
-   - history (JSON Text) - serialized conversation messages
-   - created_at, updated_at timestamps

-**Key Design Decisions**:
-- JSON serialization for conversation history allows flexible message formats
-- One conversation per user model - simple and efficient
-- Automatic lazy creation of conversation records on first chat
-- Database-backed sessions replace ephemeral Flask sessions
+The application uses PostgreSQL (via Replit's managed service) with SQLAlchemy ORM.
+The schema includes tables for `Users` (storing Replit Auth IDs and profile info), `OAuth` (for tokens and browser session keys), and `Conversations` (storing serialized JSON conversation history per user).
+Conversation records are lazily created and linked to `user_id` for persistence.

 ### Frontend Architecture

-**Technology Stack**: Vanilla JavaScript, HTML5, CSS3

-The frontend implements a single-page application pattern with authentication-aware routing.

-**Key Pages**:
-1. **Login Page** (`login.html`)
-   - Displays when user is not authenticated
-   - Clean, centered design matching main chat aesthetic
-   - "Sign In" button redirects to Replit Auth flow

-2. **Chat Interface** (`index.html`)
-   - Only accessible to authenticated users
-   - Modern dark-themed chat interface
-   - No reset button - conversations persist automatically

-**UI Components**:
-- Top navigation bar with SportsAI logo and branding
-- Full-height chat container with centered welcome screen
-- Message bubbles with avatars (user 👤 and assistant 🏈)
-- Bottom-fixed input section with auto-expanding textarea
-- Typing indicator for API call feedback
-- Smooth fade-in animations for messages

-**Color Scheme**:
-- Primary background: #1a1a1a (dark)
-- Secondary background: #2d2d2d
-- Text primary: #ececec (light)
-- Text secondary: #b0b0b0
-- Accent color: #5865f2 (blue)
+Built with Vanilla JavaScript, HTML5, and CSS3, the frontend follows a single-page application pattern.
+It features a `login.html` for unauthenticated access and an `index.html` for the chat interface.
+The UI boasts a modern dark theme (`#1a1a1a` primary background) inspired by Claude/Gemini, with a full-height chat container, message bubbles (user 👤, assistant 🏈), an auto-expanding input box, and smooth animations.

 ### Backend Architecture

-**Framework**: Flask with application-factory pattern

-**Architecture Components**:
+The backend is a Flask application utilizing an application-factory pattern.
+Core components include:
-- **Models** (`models.py`): SQLAlchemy ORM models for User, OAuth, Conversation
+- **Models**: SQLAlchemy ORM for database interactions.
-- **Authentication** (`replit_auth.py`): Replit Auth blueprint and login management
+- **Authentication**: Replit Auth blueprint for login management.
-- **Application** (`app.py`): Main Flask app with routes and business logic
+- **Application**: Main Flask app handling routes and business logic.
-- **NFLCompanion Class**: AI interaction logic with tool use capabilities
+- **NFLCompanion Class**: Manages AI interaction and tool use.

-**Key Design Decisions**:

-1. **Database-Backed Persistence**
-   - Replaces ephemeral session storage
-   - Conversations tied to user_id for cross-device access
-   - JSON serialization preserves full conversation context including tool use

-2. **Application Factory Pattern**
-   - `create_app()` function initializes all components
-   - Database and login manager initialized via `init_app()`
-   - Replit Auth blueprint registered at `/auth` prefix
-   - Enables better testing and configuration management

-3. **Protected Routes**
-   - `@require_login` decorator protects chat endpoints
-   - Automatic redirect to login for unauthenticated users
-   - Health check endpoint remains public

-4. **Tool/Function Calling Pattern**
-   - NFLCompanion class implements Anthropic's tool use API
-   - Tools for live NFL scores and team statistics
-   - Full conversation context preserved including tool interactions
+Key design decisions include database-backed persistence for conversations, the application factory pattern for modularity, and `@require_login` decorators to protect chat routes.
+The `NFLCompanion` class implements Anthropic's tool use API for dynamic data access.

 ### API Integration Pattern

-**RESTful JSON API**:
-- `POST /chat`: Accepts user messages, returns AI responses (requires auth)
-- `POST /reset`: Clears conversation history (requires auth)
-- `GET /health`: Health check endpoint (public)
-- `GET /auth/login`: Initiates Replit Auth login flow
-- `GET /auth/logout`: Logs out user and ends Replit session

-**Authentication Flow**:
-1. User clicks "Sign In" on landing page
-2. Redirected to `/auth/login`
-3. Replit Auth handles authentication (Google or email/password)
-4. User redirected back to app with auth token
-5. Token exchanged for user info and session created
-6. User can access chat interface

-**Error Handling Strategy**:
-- Try-catch blocks around external API calls
-- Graceful degradation with user-friendly error messages
-- Authentication errors redirect to error page
-- Frontend displays error states in chat interface
+The application exposes a RESTful JSON API with endpoints like `/chat` (for AI interaction), `/auth/login`, and `/auth/logout`.
+Authentication is handled via Replit Auth, redirecting users through the OAuth flow.
+Error handling involves try-catch blocks for external API calls, graceful degradation, and redirects for authentication failures.

 ### Security Considerations

-1. **Authentication & Authorization**
-   - OAuth2 + OpenID Connect via Replit Auth
-   - PKCE (Proof Key for Code Exchange) for security
-   - Session-based user tracking with secure cookies
-   - All chat routes protected by authentication middleware

-2. **API Key Management**
-   - `ANTHROPIC_API_KEY` stored in Replit Secrets
-   - `SESSION_SECRET` required for secure session management
-   - Never exposed to frontend or logs

-3. **Database Security**
-   - Connection string via `DATABASE_URL` environment variable
-   - Connection pooling with health checks
-   - User data isolated by user_id foreign keys

-4. **Input Validation**
-   - User input sanitized before storage
-   - Claude's built-in safety features handle content moderation
-   - SQL injection prevented by SQLAlchemy ORM
+Security measures include OAuth2 + OpenID Connect via Replit Auth with PKCE, secure session management, API keys stored in Replit Secrets, and database security via connection pooling and ORM-based SQL injection prevention.
+User input is sanitized, and Claude's safety features manage content moderation.

 ## External Dependencies

 ### AI Service Integration

-**Anthropic Claude API**:
-- Claude Sonnet 4 model for conversational AI
-- Tool/function calling for live data access
+**Anthropic Claude API**: Utilizes Claude Sonnet 4 for conversational AI, including tool/function calling for dynamic data retrieval.
+Requires `ANTHROPIC_API_KEY`.
-- Requires `ANTHROPIC_API_KEY` environment variable
-- Handles NFL tactics, fantasy advice, and game analysis

 ### Authentication Service

-**Replit Auth**:
-- OpenID Connect provider for authentication
-- Supports Google, GitHub, Apple, email/password
-- Configured to use Google and email/password only
-- Automatic user profile management
-- Token refresh for session persistence
+**Replit Auth**: Serves as the OpenID Connect provider, configured for Google and email/password authentication.
+Manages user profiles and token refreshes.

 ### Database Service

-**PostgreSQL** (Neon-backed via Replit):
-- Managed database with automatic backups
-- Environment variables: DATABASE_URL, PGHOST, PGPORT, etc.
-- Flask-SQLAlchemy ORM for database operations
-- Psycopg2 driver for PostgreSQL connectivity
+**PostgreSQL**: Provided by Replit (Neon-backed), used for persistent storage of user data, OAuth tokens, and conversation histories.
+Accessed via Flask-SQLAlchemy and Psycopg2.

 ### Live Sports Data

-**ESPN API**:
-- Live NFL scores and game status
-- Team statistics and records
-- No API key required (public endpoint)
-- Integrated via tool calling
+**ESPN API**: Provides live NFL scores, game statuses, team statistics, and play-by-play data.
+This is a public endpoint requiring no API key and is integrated via tool calling.

 ### Python Dependencies

-**Core Framework**:
-- flask (>=3.0.0) - Web framework
-- flask-sqlalchemy (>=3.1.0) - Database ORM
-- flask-login (>=0.6.0) - User session management
-- flask-dance (>=7.1.0) - OAuth integration
-- gunicorn (>=23.0.0) - Production WSGI server

-**Database**:
-- psycopg2-binary - PostgreSQL driver
-- sqlalchemy (>=2.0.0) - Database toolkit

-**Authentication**:
-- pyjwt - JWT token handling
-- oauthlib - OAuth protocol implementation

-**Other**:
-- anthropic (>=0.39.0) - Claude AI SDK
-- requests (>=2.31.0) - HTTP requests
-- python-dotenv (>=1.0.0) - Environment variables
+Key Python libraries include `flask`, `flask-sqlalchemy`, `flask-login`, `anthropic`, `psycopg2-binary`, `sqlalchemy`, `requests`, and `gunicorn` for production deployment.

 ### Hosting Platform

-**Replit Optimization**:
-- Application factory pattern for production deployment
-- Gunicorn configured for autoscale deployment
-- ProxyFix middleware for proper HTTPS handling
-- Database connection pooling for reliability

-**Environment Configuration**:
-- `ANTHROPIC_API_KEY`: Required for AI functionality
-- `SESSION_SECRET`: Required for secure sessions
-- `DATABASE_URL`: Auto-configured by Replit
-- `REPL_ID`: Auto-set for OAuth client ID
-- `ISSUER_URL`: Replit's OpenID Connect endpoint
+**Replit**: The application is optimized for Replit deployment, leveraging its managed PostgreSQL, secrets management, and Gunicorn for scaling.

 ### Static Assets

-**CSS Framework**: Custom CSS with CSS variables for dark theme **JavaScript**: Vanilla JS for DOM manipulation and fetch API **Icons**: SVG icons for UI elements
+The frontend uses custom CSS with variables for theming, Vanilla JavaScript for interactivity, and SVG icons for UI elements.